RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 Once you have submitted our Wait List online form, we will then contact you to confirm that you've been added on the list, and get photos from you then (or email them when you submit the form to the email address listed in the Wait List Form).
 Rabbits with photos and detailed bios are more likely to get adopted off our wait list sooner than others.

 If your request is urgent, please check it off on the form, let us know why, and if it is time sensitive.
 Please give us a date/time frame.
+While we are blessed to have spare cages in storage for emergencies and such, we already have as many as we can fit space-wise inside our foster homes so donating a cage or habitat will not lessen the wait time.

 Always ask an adoption fee (we recommend a minimum of $20 - many snake owners love free food!).